The Most Important 3D Printing Technologies & Materials You Need to Know

 So what’s the difference between this and Laser Sintering?
 Because a liquid material is used (and not powder), we need to add support material for overhanging parts and parts that stick out.
 The supports will then be removed manually after the model is taken from the machine.
 This means that the design freedom of this technology is somewhat limited.
 The main advantages of materials printed with Stereolithography are smooth surfaces and a lot of finishing and post-processing possibilities.

 Materials used in this printing process include Mammoth Resin, Transparent Resin, Gray Resin, and Standard Resin.
 They all feature smooth, high-quality surfaces.
 Additional plus points: Mammoth Resin can be printed in extra large size, Transparent Resin comes with a transparent look in different colors, and Gray Resin and Standard Resin come at a low price.

-Another technology that is based on resin is PolyJet Technology.
+Another technology that is based on resin is PolyJet Technology, which is used for Multicolor+ and High-Detail Resin.
 It works by jetting resin in ultra-thin layers onto a build tray until the model is completed.
 Each layer is cured by UV light immediately after being jetted, producing fully cured models that can be handled and used immediately.

 Lost-Wax 3D Printing & Casting

 We’ve finally arrived at the last technology.
 For creating parts in Gold, Silver, Bronze, Copper and Brass, we use Lost-Wax Printing and Casting.
 This technology builds upon modern 3D printing technology as well as traditional metal casting.